cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 - The `sourceChannel` identifies the channel end on the sending chain.
 - The `destConnection` identifies the connection end on the receiving chain.
 - The `destChannel` identifies the channel end on the receiving chain.
-- The `data` is an opaque field which can be defined by the application logic of the associated modules.
+- The `data` is an opaque value which can be defined by the application logic of the associated modules.

 ### Desired Properties